-New Best FPV Camera 2023
+New Best FPV Camera 2024

 The best FPV cameras for your drone will depend on the type of racing or flying you want.
 There are specific camera setups for each style and specification that might be better suited to you.
-For beginners, I recommend a low-cost HD camera with a wide-angle lens.
+For beginners, I recommend a low-cost HD fpv camera with a wide-angle lens.

 What Is An FPV Camera?